ivanizag/nodemcu-wifi-thermometer/README.md

 - Vcc goes to NodeMCU pin D1 to turn the probe on just when needed
 - DQ goes to NodeMCU pin D2

-Usually a 4,7K resistor has to be connected from Ground to DQ on the DS18B20.
+Usually a 4.7K resistor has to be connected from Ground to DQ on the DS18B20.
 My probes came with a small board already providing it.
 Many DS18B20 can be plugged serially to the same pins.
 The Lua program on the board will detect them and send all the readings.

-Another wire connets the NodeMCU reset and D0 pins.
+Another wire connects the NodeMCU reset and D0 pins.
 This is required to use the ESP8266 sleep feature.
 Remember to unwire reset when flashing the NodeMCU.

 I am providing power from the USB connector.